Bluey: The Album: Release

 It was reported that Bush was developing a music album for Bluey in July 2019.
 By July 2020, the album was scheduled to be released in late 2020.
 The first single from the album; the show's theme song, paired with an additional extended version, was released digitally on 6 November 2020.

 Pre-orders for the soundtrack were opened on 4 December 2020, with the release date also being revealed.
 The single, "Keepy Uppy" was also released alongside the album announcement.
 The complete soundtrack was released on 22 January 2021, digitally and physically, in a gatefold digipack sleeve with complementary stickers.
 The cover art was designed by Brumm.

 The album was released on vinyl on 17 July 2021 for Record Store Day exclusively in Australia, pressed on a double-sided picture disc, limited to 500 copies.
 It received a wider release on coloured blue vinyl on 1 October 2021 to coincide with the album's worldwide release.

 Track listing

+All songs written and produced by Joff Bush except where noted.